-Make sure that you have an up-to-date job description for each team member, and be as detailed as possible about every responsibility that they have.
+Your people need to know clearly what their roles and responsibilities are.
+Ensure that you have an up-to-date job description for each team member, and be as detailed as possible about every responsibility that they have.

 When working with your team on a project, use a Responsibility Assignment Matrix to help keep assignments and responsibilities clear.
 You may also want to use a Team Charter to define everyone's roles and responsibilities within the team.

-You take responsibility for your actions, simply because you have a deep sense of pride in what you're doing.
-The same will likely hold true for your people: by working on re-engaging them, you can lead your people down the path towards personal responsibility.
+Think about how you feel when you're doing work that you care about.
+You take responsibility for your actions because you have a deep sense of pride in what you're doing.
+The same will likely hold true for your people: by working on re-engaging them, you can lead your people toward personal responsibility.

-Team members could also be disengaged or dissatisfied because they're not in the right role.
+Team members could also be disengaged because they're not in the right role.
 Take some time to discover their strengths and weaknesses, and analyze whether or not they're using their strengths.
 If not, they might be better suited in a different role.
 (You can also use job crafting techniques to reshape their role to fit them better.)

+Make sure that you're familiar with Herzberg's Motivators and Hygiene Factors.
+He identified common sources of job dissatisfaction and what motivates people.
 You must do both in order for team members to be happy and engaged in their work.